TeraJaQ/HackPad/README.md

 - Two modes: Keyboard and Custom
 - Endless possibilities for controlling your DAW or synth/drum machine/groove box.

-HackPad is made for any software synth/drum machine that support midi communication (USB and/or TRS Midi 3.5 jack), to be used as a controller.
+HackPad is made for any software synth/drum machine/groove box that support midi communication (USB and/or TRS Midi 3.5 jack), to be used as a controller.

 ![image](https://github.com/TeraJaQ/HackPad/assets/20156060/a0b1fb45-4ec8-4103-9f4e-53aea013592d)
 1. Navigation Rotary Encoder with push button.